 New approaches are emerging to enable habitat conservation planners to identify key sites that exhibit climate change resilience.
 Because species distributions are tightly correlated with physical characteristics of the land, especially geology and elevation, conserving a broad variety of geophysical settings, such as limestone valleys and silt floodplains, could offer a robust and efficient approach to protecting biodiversity under future climate scenarios.
 By mapping geophysical settings across ecoregions and evaluating sites within them for resilience characteristics (landscape complexity and connectivity), scientists can identify critical resilient places -- those that will conserve the full spectrum of settings where biodiversity, writ large, can flourish and evolution can play out.

 Development of methodologies that combine a focus on geophysical settings with resilience factors has taken place and continues within The Nature Conservancy (TNC), supported in part by grants made by the Doris Duke Charitable Foundation's Environment Program.
 For instance, TNC applied these methodologies in the 13 states that make up the Northeast/Mid-Atlantic region of the U.S. to identify sites resilient to climate change.
-We recently awarded a $6 million grant to the Open Space Conservancy to support habitat conservation planning, prioritization, and acquisition activities -- informed by TNC's resilience analysis -- over the next three and a half years.
+We recently awarded grants totalling more than $12 million to the Open Space Conservancy to support habitat conservation planning, prioritization, and acquisition activities that will be informed by TNC's resilience analysis.

 We are excited about the prospect of resilience science serving as an important complement to species-focused conservation assessments.
 We are also eager to see how this kind of analysis can inform and refine land conservation priorities in the geographies where it has been completed to date.
 Once we've learned more, we'll be sure to report back.